 Free Live Chat Tools for Websites

-Tawk.to is a full-featured free live chat widget for websites.
-Some of the things we like about it are its positive reviews, easy setup, and the amount of features included for free.
+Tawk.to is a full-loaded free live chat widget for websites, packed with an impressive amount of helpful features.
+Some of the things we like about it are its positive reviews, easy setup, and the sheer number of features included for free.

 Setup is super simple and only requires you to copy paste one line of code that they provide.
-Some of our favorite free features include the ability to have unlimited agents (people on your team that chat with site visitors), mobile apps, canned shortcuts, and many integrations with other tools.
+Some of our favorite free features include the ability to have unlimited agents (people on your team that chat with site visitors), mobile apps, canned shortcuts, detailed reporting, screen sharing, and many integrations with other tools.

 Tawk.to does have some paid options, such as a fee if you want to remove their branding.
 However, most people will have no issues using the free version for all their needs.